 There is also a small fee to get your dog registered on some microchipping databases.
 This one-off fee usually also covers any future updates to the details of your dog.

 Good to know: Petdatabase.com offers a free Defra-compliant pet microchip database and lost pet service.

 Why is microchipping important?

-Unlike other means of identification such as collars or tags, which can wear down, break or need to be replaced every few years or so, a microchip should last for the lifetime of a pet once it has been placed.
+Unlike other means of identification such as collars or tags, which can wear down, break or need to be replaced every few years or so, a microchip should last for the lifetime of a dog once it has been placed.

-customers have the support and information they need to be responsible pet owners, and can continue to ensure their pets remain safe, healthy and protected.
-We will happily add your dog’s microchip details onto your policy so that you will have them to hand if you ever need them.
+As one of the leading pet insurance providers in the UK, we are committed to ensuring our customers have the support and information they need to be responsible pet owners, and can continue to ensure their pets remain safe, healthy and protected.
+That’s why we’ve made it possible for you to add your dog’s microchip details onto your policy so that you will have them to hand if you ever need them.